 - Cyber Security: Spam, Scams, Frauds and Identity Theft - Learn about spam, phishing, identity theft, and other financial-related scams that take place through the Internet.

-- Webonauts Internet Academy - PBS Kids empowers kids to take control over their web interactions.
+- Webonauts Internet Academy - Learning Works for Kids empowers kids to take control over their web interactions.

 - Internet Safety - KidsHealth addresses the important issues surrounding Internet safety, including Internet safety laws, online protection tools, warning signs, and more.

 - Facebook: Playing it Safe for Teens - If you use social networking sites like Facebook – take their advice, keep it safe, and report to them if something looks suspicious!

 - BrainPOP Jr.: Internet Security - Watch this video to learn more about Internet security.